alexpcoding/bash_user_management_app/README.md

 Application options included:
 * listing users & user details
-* creating and deleting users
+* creating (with options) and deleting users
-* Setting & changing passwords
+* setting & changing passwords
-* Locking & unlocking passwords
+* locking & unlocking passwords

-Guidlines:
+Guidelines:

 1.) press enter to display the current menu
-2.) press CTRL+d to go back to previous menu ( when asked )
+2.) press CTRL+d to go back to previous menu (when asked)
 3.) make sure to run script as root
 4.) do not forget to add execution permissions on file : `chmod a+x file`